History of submarines: United States

 During World War II, 314 submarines served in the United States Navy, of which nearly 260 were deployed to the Pacific.
-On 7 December 1941, 111 boats were in commission and 203 submarines from the Gato, Balao, and Tench classes were commissioned during the war.
-During the war, 52 US submarines were lost to all causes, with 48 directly due to hostilities; 3,505 sailors were lost, the highest percentage killed in action of any US service arm in World War II.
-U.S. submarines sank 1,560 enemy vessels, a total tonnage of 5.3 million tons (55% of the total sunk), including 8 aircraft carriers, a battleship, three heavy cruisers, and over 200 other warships, and damaged several other ships including the battleships Yamato (badly damaged by USS Skate) and Musashi (damaged by USS Tunny).
-In addition, the Japanese merchant marine lost 16,200 sailors killed and 53,400 wounded, of some 122,000 at the start of the war, due to submarines.
+On 7 December 1941, 111 boats were in commission.
+203 submarines of the Gato, Balao, and Tench classes were commissioned during the war.
+During the war, 52 US submarines were lost to all causes, with 48 directly due to hostilities.
+3,505 sailors were lost, the highest percentage killed in action of any US service arm in World War II.

+U.S. submarines sank 1,560 enemy vessels, a total tonnage of 5.3 million tons, 55% of the total sunk, including 8 aircraft carriers, a battleship, three heavy cruisers, and over 200 other warships, and damaged several other ships including the battleships Yamato (badly damaged by USS Skate) and Musashi (damaged by USS Tunny).
+The Japanese merchant marine lost 16,200 sailors killed and 53,400 wounded, of some 122,000 at the start of the war, due to submarines.